-Cultural values will be managed proactively to protect those values known to Queensland Parks and Wildlife Service, (QPWS).
+Cultural values will be managed proactively to protect those values known to Queensland Parks and Wildlife Services, (QPWS).
 Informal ad-hoc local consultation, collaboration and relationships with Traditional Owners and Indigenous stakeholders will be undertaken as required to progress specific issues and programs.

-This park currently has low levels of infrequent visitor use and does not provide developed visitor sites.
-There is no constructed vehicle access to the park.
+This park currently has low levels of infrequent visitor use largely from local residents.
 Visitors are unlikely to encounter a ranger on site during their visit.
-Current and future recreational opportunities will require that visitors have a high level of self-sufficiency and are primarily responsible for their own personal safety.